adambedingfield/team-generator/README.md

 # Team Generator<br>
 ## Description<br>
 Team Generator is terminal based application that prompts a series of questions to build you a webpage displaying your project team.
-All you have to do is type node app in the terminal and it will then prompt begin the questions.<br>
+All you have to do is type node app in the terminal and it will then prompt begin the questions.
+Project members are sorted by their roles with managers being displayed first, then engineers and finally interns.<br>
 ## Table of Contents<br>
 * [Prompt](#prompt)<br>
 * [Usage](#usage)<br>